 I am an active member of the American Psychological Association, Society for Causal Inference, the American School Health Association and the American Public Health Association.
 I am also a journal reviewer for several journals such as Drug & Alcohol Dependence, Hispanic Health Care International and Journal of American College Health.
 In 2020, I received the Graduate Student of the Year Award from the School of Human Services at the University of Cincinnati.
 During my training, I also received the prestigious ICPSR Developmental, Child, & Family Psychology Scholarship in the Quantitative Methods field for the University of Michigan.
 My research has also been featured in news media such as the New York Post, NPR and Newsmax.

 My methodological expertise is in psychiatric epidemiology, survey research, psychometrics, quantitative and mixed methods, structural equation modeling, experimental design, meta-analysis, and analysis of missing of data.

 My research has focused mainly on the application of advanced modeling techniques, survey improvement and examining factors to risk behaviors in complex survey designs in the fields of substance use prevention, psychiatric epidemiology and minority health.
 The utilization and improvement of longitudinal modeling, time series approaches, structural equation modeling and multi-level modeling have been at the forefront of my research career.

 I also have more than seven years of national survey data creation and analyzation.
 My work has utilized national datasets such as the National Survey on Drug Use and Health, the National Youth Tobacco Survey and the National Survey on Children’s Health.
 My research on these data sets has not only been examining the risk factors associated with a variety of health behaviors, but also on how to improve quality of the survey and to utilize advanced approaches to correct data errors, such as missing data patterns, attrition, and biased estimates.

-Link to Dr. Yockey’s University Profile:
+Link to Dr. Yockey’s Curriculum Vitae: